Enrolling in a wood occupations NVQ carpentry apprenticeship is the best way to start your career as a carpenter.

 An apprenticeship is a great way of gaining qualifications and work place experience at the same time.
 And of course, on top of starting a great new career you will also 'earn while you learn', you don't get paid to do A-levels and going to university may result in being debt ridden for years to come.

 Because the apprenticeship involves work based training that is designed around the needs of employers you gain real skills that are always in demand as well as nationally recognised qualifications.

-I'm currently working in Western Australia, and my application was processed much faster because I spent the time getting my NVQ qualifications and training as an apprentice.
+I'm currently working in Australia, and my VISA application was processed much faster because I spent the time getting my NVQ qualifications and training as an apprentice.
 They are internationally recognised qualifications that could land you a job abroad if you ever wanted to leave the UK and gain experience in another country.

 On top of the wages and training, carpentry apprentices are paid for bank holidays and 20 extra days holiday per year.

 This means you can be your own boss and even go on to employ others and build a successful business of your own.
 The great thing about Carpentry is you get out what you put in.
 By that I mean the money you can earn is only limited by the amount of hard work you are prepared to put in!